hortonworks/cloudbreak/README.md

 Go to https://github.com/hortonworks/cloudbreak, either clone or download the repository, use SSH which is described here: https://help.github.com/articles/connecting-to-github-with-ssh/

+**Important**: update `~/.gradle/gradle.properties` file with the two following properties in order to download artifacts from the internal repository.
+Ask us for details in the [#eng_cb_dev_internal](https://cloudera.slack.com/archives/CF66M7WP6) Slack channel.
+- `defaultCmPrivateRepoUser`
+- `defaultCmPrivateRepoPassword`

 ### Project settings in IDEA

 In IDEA set your SDK to your Java version under: